Matthew Flinders

 For the final years of his life Mathew worked tirelessly on the manuscripts.
 By 1813 an introduction had been published but Flinders was now a very sick man and his family was always short of cash.

-On July 19th 1814 just one day after his book was first published, Mathew Flinders died aged only 40.
+On July 19th 1814 just one day after his book was first published, Matthew Flinders died aged only 40.
 The first copies were rushed round to his home but he was not well enough to see them and all Ann could do was to place a copy on his bed so his hand could rest upon it.

 Unfortunately for Ann the book did not sell well and she and her daughter were to face a very frugal existence.
 An appeal to the Admiralty for a widow's pension was rejected and finally the New South Wales and Victorian governments heard of her difficulties and approved a pension of 100 pounds a year.
 Sadly the first payment only arrived a year after she had passed away.

-Today Mathew Flinders is remembered in the country he sailed around, with his name gracing some 90 features (none of which he named himself it must be pointed out).
+Today Matthew Flinders is remembered in the country he sailed around, with his name gracing some 90 features (none of which he named himself it must be pointed out).
 He is largely forgotten in England but his greatest legacy lives in the the name Australia.
 The name may not have been popular in London but it caught on in New South Wales and P.P.
 King's charts were all sent back to England with the title 'Australia' upon them.
 Finally the Hydrographic Office published the name on a map in 1830 and it was at long last official.

 Notes: